awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 ### Automatic Recovery of Dedicated Instances<a name="dedicated-instance-recovery"></a>

 You can configure automatic recovery for a Dedicated Instances if it becomes impaired due to an underlying hardware failure or a problem that requires AWS involvement to repair\.
-For more information, see [Recover Your Instance](ec2-instance-recover.md)\.
+For more information, see [Recover your instance](ec2-instance-recover.md)\.

 ### Dedicated Spot Instances<a name="dedicated-instance-spot"></a>